+Ensuring your yard can handle changes in climate and rainfall is an important aspect of lawn care.
 When building or maintaining your lawn, it can help to make it as drought tolerant as possible.
 Why is this important?
 For several reasons, namely those that help you save on water bills as well as aesthetics.

 In recent years, many areas of the country have developed strict water restrictions that limit when and how much water property owners use on their lawns.
 Because of this, it has become increasingly important to make lawns as drought-tolerant as possible so that it has a better chance of surviving under these restrictions.